oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 # Identity Chaining Flow

-This specification describes a combination of OAuth 2.0 Token Exchange {{RFC8693}} and Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7521}} to achieve `Identity Chaining`.
+This specification describes a combination of OAuth 2.0 Token Exchange {{RFC8693}} and Assertion Framework for OAuth 2.0 Client Authentication and Authorization Grants {{RFC7521}} to achieve identity chaining across trust domains.

-A client requests an authorization grant from its own authorization server via a token exchange.
-Received grant is then presented as an asseration to the authorization server of the protected resource.
+A client in trust domain A that needs to access a resource server in trust domain B requests an authorization grant from the authorization server for trust domain A via a token exchange.
+The client in trust domain A presents the received grant as an asseration to the authorization server in domain B in order to obtain an access token for the protected resource in domain B. The client in domain A may be a resource server, or it may be the authroization server itself.
+A client in trust domain A that needs to access a resource server in trust domain B requests an authorization grant from the authorization server for trust domain A via a token exchange.
+The client in trust domain A presents the received grant as an asseration to the authorization server in domain B in order to obtain an access token for the protected resource in domain B.  The client in domain A may be a resource server, or it may be the authroization server itself.

 ## Overview